Pick operating system: History

-By the early 1980s observers saw the Pick Operating System as a strong competitor to Unix.
-BYTE in 1984 stated that "Pick is simple and powerful, and it seems to be efficient and reliable, too ... because it works well as a multiuser system, it's probably the most cost-effective way to use an XT".
-Dick Pick founded Pick & Associates, later renamed Pick Systems, then Raining Data,then (As of 2011) TigerLogic, and finally Rocket Software.
+By the early 1980s observers saw the Pick Operating System as a strong competitor to Unix, another portable, sophisticated, multitasking, multiuser operating system created in the early 1970s with devoted fans.
+BYTE in 1985 stated that "Pick is simple and powerful, and it seems to be efficient and reliable, too ... because it works well as a multiuser system, it's probably the most cost-effective way to use an XT".
+The typical customer by then was a small- or medium-size company in specific industry verticals, with a supermicro or minicomputer and eight to ten terminals purchased through a value-added reseller.
+Pick is much easier to use and administer than Unix; many customers reportedly did not have a sysadmin.

+Dick Pick founded Pick & Associates, later renamed Pick Systems, then Raining Data, then (As of 2011) TigerLogic, and finally Rocket Software.
 He licensed "Pick" to a large variety of manufacturers and vendors who have produced different "flavors" of Pick.
-The database flavors sold by TigerLogic were D3, mvBase, and mvEnterprise.
+The database flavors sold by TigerLogic were D3, mvBase, and mv Enterprise.
 Those previously sold by IBM under the "U2" umbrella are known as UniData and UniVerse.
-Rocket Software purchased IBM's U2 family of products in 2010 and TigerLogic's D3 and mvBase family of products in 2014.
+Rocket Software purchased IBM's U2 family of products in 2010 and Tiger Logic's D3 and mvBase family of products in 2014.
 In 2021, Rocket acquired OpenQM and jBASE as well.

-Dick Pick died aged 56 of stroke complications in October 1994.

-Pick Systems often became tangled in licensing litigation, and devoted relatively little effort to marketing and improving its software.
+One disadvantage of Pick, an analyst said, was that compared to Unix, "second-tier companies" licensed and resold the operating system.
+By then many predicted that—with Unix already an industry standard and AT&T and other vendors' enormous marketing budgets—Pick would become only a database running as part of a Unix system, and not standalone; by 1986, Revelation for the IBM PC was the largest source of Pick licenses.
+Even happy Pick users wondered why the operating system did not see more marketing and customer adoption; Pick Systems often became tangled in licensing litigation, and devoted relatively little effort to marketing and improving its software.
 Subsequent ports of Pick to other platforms generally offered the same tools and capabilities for many years, usually with relatively minor improvements and simply renamed (for example, Data/BASIC became Pick/BASIC and ENGLISH became ACCESS).
 Licensees often developed proprietary variations and enhancements; for example, Microdata created an input processor called ScreenPro.

+Dick Pick died at age 56 due to stroke complications in October 1994.